sigasi/sigasi_insights/content/manual/eclipse/linting.md

 company's or team's coding rules.
 For example, coding rules may prescribe that signal names must have a `s_` prefix, that generics names must be written in capitals, or that variable names must use CamelCase.
-Empty rules (which is the default) means that the particular rule is not checked.
+A naming convention rule is empty by default, which means that the particular rule is not checked.

-In addition, Sigasi can also check for file header comments, e.g. whether a copyright notice or disclaimer have been included.
+In addition, Sigasi can also check for header comments of files, design units, subprograms, etc. This could e.g. be used to check whether a copyright notice or disclaimer has been included in the file header comment.

 **Workspace wide naming conventions settings** are accessed via
-**Window > Preferences > Sigasi > Verilog/SystemVerilog > Naming Conventions**
+* **Window > Preferences > Sigasi > Verilog/SystemVerilog > Naming Conventions** for Verilog and SystemVerilog, and
-**Window > Preferences > Sigasi > VHDL > Naming Conventions**
+* **Window > Preferences > Sigasi > VHDL > Naming Conventions** for VHDL.

+**Workspace wide header conventions settings** are accessed via
+* **Window > Preferences > Sigasi > Verilog/SystemVerilog > Header Comments** for Verilog and SystemVerilog, and
+* **Window > Preferences > Sigasi > VHDL > Header Comments** for VHDL.

-At the top, you can set the severity of naming convention and file header comment non-conformities.
+At the top, you can set the severity of naming convention non-conformities.
 Below, you can enter the validation patterns.
 Patterns use the Java regular expressions syntax.
 Information on Java regular expressions is available through the link above the severity settings.
 Note that names are not validated if the corresponding validation pattern is empty.

+Note that you can add two patterns per name: a "valid pattern" which the name must match (a marker will appear if it does not match) and an "invalid pattern" which the name cannot match (a marker will appear if it does).
+You can set either or both patterns per name.

 {{< figure src="/img/manual/preferences_naming_conventions.png" alt="Configuring naming conventions" >}}